Carrie Ann Inaba's DWTS Season Premiere Style: How Her Look Promises A Glam Season Ahead

 For her “referee” look, judge Carrie Ann Inaba rocked a sequined tuxedo dress to start off the show.
 As soon as the first number was done, she and the other judges sprinted offstage for a quick change (practically in the dark!) during the 3-minute commercial break, and made it back with an impressive 10 seconds to spare.

-For her real look of the evening, Inaba’s stylists, Michael Fusco and Rhonda Spies, thought carefully about what tone they wanted to set for the season. thought carefully about what tone they wanted to set for the season.
+For her real look of the evening, Inaba’s stylists, Michael Fusco and Rhonda Spies, thought carefully about what tone they wanted to set for the season.
 They decided on an Old Hollywood-inspired look in a blush pink off-the-shoulder Christian Siriano gown.
 Inaba gushed that she’s “always loved Christian Siriano because he truly designs with real women in mind.
 He knows how to make women feel empowered, sexy and confident!”
 The designer equally enjoyed working with her, sharing that “Carrie Ann just has this infectious positivity and love of life and dance.
 We wanted to make her feel gorgeous and confident!
 And she does… she looks so amazing and chic!”

 To keep with her glam look, Inaba’s hair stylist Steve Berg created a faux bob using his two favorite Oribe products for a sexy, undone texture.
 Berg swears by “Heat Styling Spray to lock in the ironed waves [and] Dry Texturizing Spray for a rough fullness.”